openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 <img src="../images/medtrum/activation/DeactivateProgress.png" width="300">

-If Android APS in unable to deactivate the patch (For instance because the pump base has already been removed from the reservoir patch), you may press **Discard** to forget the current patch session and make it possible to activate a new patch.
+If Android APS in unable to deactivate the patch (For instance because the pumpbase has already been removed from the reservoir patch), you may press **Discard** to forget the current patch session and make it possible to activate a new patch.

 <img src="../images/medtrum/activation/DeactivateComplete.png" width="300">